abloper24/project-pacer/README.md

 - **Data Export:** Allows users to export time tracking and invoice data for record-keeping and analysis.

 ## Implementation

+### Installation
+- Clone from GitHub the backend: https://github.com/abloper24/project-pacer-backend
+- Set up your database with an .env file
+- Clone from GitHub the frontend: https://github.com/abloper24/project-pacer

 ### Tech Stack